What is Christian fanaticism?

 The increasing frequency of both non-Christian and Christian forms of fanaticism is alarming, for although we live in a technologically and scientifically advanced age, we also live in an age of widespread ignorance.
 But whatever the cultural norms, fanaticism by Christians about Christianity is unbiblical, unwarranted, and has no place in our lives.

-The New Tolerance by McDowell and Hostetler and Logos Bible Software.
+Recommended Resources: The New Tolerance by McDowell and Hostetler and Logos Bible Software.

 How should a Christian respond to persecution?